 Summer Horseback Riding Day Camp

 Greyden Equestrian Facility is an affordable, warm & friendly equestrian facility just outside the Village of Erin, Ontario.
+Our camps fill VERY FAST, so get your registration in as soon as possible to avoid disappointment.

 - Year-Round Riding Lessons